-There are four types of influenza viruses: A, B, C and D that make up what we know as ‘the flu’.
+There are four types of influenza viruses: A, B, C, and D that makeup what we know as ‘the flu’.
 Influenza types A, B, and C can cause illness in humans.
 But types A and B cause seasonal epidemics of respiratory illness nearly every year.
 A and B mutate frequently, usually a tiny amount.
 If you get one strain you usually won’t get that same strain again.
 Because the virus is always mutating, you can get versions of the flu many times.
 A flu shot is a mix of the various strains of known A and B influenza virus in a tiny amount to allow you to build up antibodies.

 Sometimes strains of the Human-only Influenza A virus mutate a large amount by mixing with an Animal-only Influenza A virus.
-This can cause a pandemic because humans have no immunity to this new Influenza strains and there is no vaccine for it.
+This can cause a pandemic because humans have no immunity to these new Influenza strains and there is no vaccine for it.
 This happens rarely.
 (4 times in the last 100 years) The most recent was 2009 H1N1 or more commonly known, Swine Flu.